deNzik3/data_analytics_projects/README.md

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn.

-**Results:** Did a full analysis of the taxi operation, built an ML model, and also made the final report
+**Results:** Found patterns and insights in the data, built a linear regression, carefully documented and built a dashboard based on metrics